Travel Restrictions For UCR Personnel

 Inbound/Return Travel Plans

-UC community members who are currently traveling on university-related business in a country designated with a CDC Warning – Level 2 and 3 Travel Notice should plan to immediately leave the area.
-Upon return, travelers from Level 3 countries, both for university-related business or personal travel, will likely be expected to quarantine for 14 days.
+Upon return from travel to a country designated with a CDC Warning – Level 2 and 3 Travel Notice or a CDC COVID-19 Level of Level 4 (Very High, Level 3 (High), or Level 2 (Moderate), UC community members will likely be expected to quarantine for 14 days.

 UCR travelers will not be allowed to return to campus until after the quarantine ends.
 Accordingly, faculty and staff should be in touch with their supervisors to determine measures for remote work.
 Similarly, students should be in contact with their instructors and academic advisors to identify appropriate measures to complete required assignments or tests.